 Of important note, Lyme is also a town of artists.
 Lyme has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lyme’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.32% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lyme telecommute to their jobs.
+Overall, about 25.20% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Lyme home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lyme residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lyme include English, German, Irish, Italian, and Polish.
+The greatest number of Lyme residents report their race to be White, followed by Asian.
+Important ancestries of people in Lyme include English, German, Italian, Irish, and Polish.

 The most common language spoken in Lyme is English.
 Other important languages spoken here include Portuguese and French.